Rosemary’s Baby: A Film of Pure Terror

 Rosemary’s Baby is probably one of the most recognized films of filmmaker Roman Polanski.
 The reason why this film is so popular is, first off, its cinematic quality and, secondly, the mysteries that enveloped it shocked the public at the time.

-The building where this movie unfolds is very famous because of the events that happened in it.
-Number one, just a little over a decade later, John Lennon was killed in it.
-Secondly, this is the building where Boris Karloff lived and died.
-Lastly, the filmmaker’s wife, Sharon Tate, died there as well.
+The building where this movie unfolds is very famous because, just a little over a decade later, John Lennon was killed there.

 Rosemary’s Baby is a film that still arouses horror and mystery among the public to this day.
 Additionally, Polanski is one of the most controversial filmmakers due to the legal problems he’s had to face in his life.
 Despite that, his cinematic legacy will always stand.